Solving the Commercial vs Non Commercial (free) Software Dilemma

 Commercial web application security scanners come from a very different background.
 They are developed and maintained by financially secure software companies and successful businesses.
 Large amounts of money are invested in these type of projects.
 Software companies can afford good developers and can also invest in their own research departments.
 This type of financial stability guarantees a product built using the latest cutting edge technology that can detect the latest types of web application vulnerabilities.
 As long as the business is profitable, the product can be maintained and will continue to improve.

-In fact while many commercial web application security scanners are updated at least once a month, unfortunately most of the non commercial web security scanners are not even updated once a year.
+In fact while many commercial web application security scanners are updated at least once a month, unfortunately most of the

 Ability to Crawl and Scan Custom Web Application